Kellswork/agirl.codes/posts/how-to-handle-multiple-form-inputs-using-react-hooks.md

 let's start from the top

-*state* → here we are declaring our user state using *useState hook*, user represents the object we inserted into *useState*, *setUser* is going to be used to update the state.  if you are to familiar with  React classes,
+*state* → here we are declaring the state using *useState hook*, user represents the object we inserted into *useState*, *setUser* is going to be used to update the state. if you are to familiar with  React classes

 ```jsx
  const [user, setUser] = useState({ fullname: "", email: "", password: "" });